 Words & photographs: Ambica Gulati

 The sun was high.
 And the ducks were waddling in the water, many of them.
 The brown of their feathers glistened under the flicker of the rays.
 The fatigue disappeared; excited at this amazing sight, cameras and phones clicked.
 We were on Kosi bridge, quite near our destination Corbett Wild Iris Spa & Resort, but a wrong turn led us to the Bijrani gate of Corbett Tiger Reserve.
 And we turned back to peer at the ducks once again.
 What a glorious sight!
-I couldn’t get them out of my head until I discovered their name—Ruddy Shelduck or ‘surkhaab’, as my trip companion historian Rana Safvi called them.
+I couldn’t get them out of my head until I discovered their name—Ruddy Shelduck or ‘surkhaab’, as someone mentioned.
 Surkhaab means red in Persian, and I guess the orange-brown plumage made these water fowls a stunning species.
-Our trip organizer, Alka Kaushik, is a native of Uttarakhand and was at ease with these natural creatures.

 On another corner of the bridge, cormorants bathed in the sun, sitting like little soldiers.
 An amateur wildlife lover and birder, I just wished for a better lens and more ability to shoot these beautiful creatures.
 I had to Google them up to find more.
 Luckily, what I found was good—they weren’t going to leave this earth soon, if they were allowed to live in peace in their habitat.